It Can Help Females, but There Are Limitations Regarding Women Who Are Pregnant or Breastfeeding

 There’s not much that boys and men can do about these hormones, because hormonal treatments can cause feminization of the male body, including breast growth, as well as other undesirable side effects.

-However, doctors sometimes prescribe hormonal treatment to girls and women who are not pregnant or breastfeeding.
+However, doctors sometimes prescribe hormonal treatment to girls and women, as long as they are not pregnant or breastfeeding.

 Hormonal treatments reduce the amount of androgens, which in turn decreases skin oil production, and ultimately reduces acne symptoms.